Unraveling dark Higgs mechanism via dark photon production at an e^+ e^- collider: Conclusions

 In this work, we investigated how the emergence of the dark Higgs particle would affect the collider detection of dark photons.
 A dark sector model with a spontaneously broken $U(1)'$ is given.
 In this model, it is possible for a high energy dark photon to emit a dark Higgs via dark FSR $A' \to A' s$.

-For the $e^+ e^- \to \gamma A'$ channel searching for invisible DPs, we analyzed the impact of the dark FSR from two aspects: The increase of cross section at a fixed $\varepsilon$ would strengthen the exclusion limit (lowering the upper bound on $\varepsilon$); The broadening of the signal's distribution reduces detection sensitivity, thereby relaxing the constraint.
+For the $e^+ e^- \to \gamma A'$ channel searching for invisible DPs, we analyzed the impact of the dark FSR from two aspects: the increase of cross section at a fixed $\varepsilon$ which strengthen the exclusion limit; and the broadening of the signal's distribution which reduce detection sensitivity.
 Through a recast of the BaBar experiment, we derived a new exclusion limit on the kinetic mixing parameter $\varepsilon$.
 Since the cross-section enhancement effect dominates, the new limit is moderately stronger than the original result.
-In the region where both the DP and dark Higgs masses are below 0.2 GeV, the upper limit is lowered by approximately $3\%$.